SoftwareOne logo

 Question 1: "What’s really going on in our IT estate?"

-Our research found that Optimised Innovators excel at gaining comprehensive visibility and control across their IT estate: 51% have made significant progress in monitoring costs (vs. 31% of peers), 51% in software licensing management (vs. 37%), 48% in IT infrastructure costs (vs. 37%), and 48% in procurement and vendor management (vs. 32%).
+Our research found that Optimized Innovators excel at gaining comprehensive visibility and control across their IT estate: 51% have made significant progress in monitoring costs (vs. 31% of peers), 51% in software licensing management (vs. 37%), 48% in IT infrastructure costs (vs. 37%), and 48% in procurement and vendor management (vs. 32%).

 This advantage translates directly into better decision-making.
-As one Australian CFO in our study explained: “With data analytics tools, we can make informed decisions about our IT investments by analysing actual usage and performance metrics, rather than relying on assumptions or outdated data.”
+As one Australian CFO in our study explained: “With data analytics tools, we can make informed decisions about our IT investments by analyzing actual usage and performance metrics, rather than relying on assumptions or outdated data.”
 A simple change like this can save time, increase efficiency, and free up resources to fund new projects.

 At SoftwareOne, we help clients achieve similar results by focusing on their highest-value challenges.
-Some organisations benefit most from our Publisher Advisory services, which protect against costly software audits by clarifying complex licensing requirements.
-Others prioritise ITAM to gain complete visibility or FinOps to manage cloud costs.
+Some organizations benefit most from our Publisher Advisory services, which protect against costly software audits by clarifying complex licensing requirements.
+Others prioritize ITAM to gain complete visibility or FinOps to manage cloud costs.
 We can mix our IT Portfolio Management capabilities to match their specific situations, delivering the right services at the right time.

 Question 2: "How can we improve value and efficiency?"